 What can nature and its smallest life-forms teach us?
 These small life-forms are the starting point of Lilian van Daal’s research.

-These kind of questions will be part of the research and light will be explored in it's broadest sense.
-The project will be a symbioses of design, physics, biology and technology.
+These kind of questions are part of the research and explored in it's broadest sense.
+The project is a symbioses of design, physics, biology and technology.

 The research project 'Microscopic Imitations - Infinitive Reflections' into the materialisation of natural light phenomena has led to three directions of development, which all highlight a different layer of light and colour.

 Together with microbiology company Hoekmine, research has been started into the use and application of bacteria that cause structural colour.
 By making these applicable to three-dimensional structures in combination with light, an enormous diversity of colour shades is created.
 This may make chemical pigments redundant in the future.
-This research will be continued.
+This research is still in progress.

-"If nothing on earth absorbed light, the planed would be lifeless and cold."
+"If nothing on earth absorbed light, the planet would be lifeless and cold."